muratk5n/thirdwave/en/README.md

 ---

-My native country is NATO, and I guarantee it many would not want to go to war with Russia for f-ing Ukraine.
+My native country is NATO, and I guarantee it many would not want to go to war with Russia for Ukraine.

 ---